 You have two possibilities to make this happening.
 Do it on your own or book an organised tour.

 If you decide to do it on your own then rent a car and just explore the area.
 There is no need to drive to the 12 Apostles unless you want to see this beautiful site of course.
 Just follow these easy steps:

-I haven’t mentioned Apollo Bay in above list as you would need to budget an extra hour for your drive.
+I haven’t mentioned Apollo Bay in the above list as you would need to budget an extra hour for your drive.
 It is, however, a nice easy beach.

-Torquay beach is the easiest option, being quite close to Melbourne.
+Torquay Beach is the easiest option, being quite close to Melbourne.
 The beach, however, can be quite busy.

 Anglesea is a better alternative in my opinion, not as busy and a more spectacular beach (and you just need 10 minutes to drive on top).